 Art Deco Diamond and Platinum Engagement Ring with Calibre Emerald Shoulders an Millegrained Geometric Segments.

 The birth of the Edwardian aesthetic had its beginnings in the last decade of the nineteenth century.
 Jewelry styles moved from large and overstated to delicate at a very quick pace.
-The garland style that is a hallmark of the Edwardian period harkened back to eighteenth century designs.
+The garland style that is a hallmark of the Edwardian period harkened back to eighteenth-century designs.
 Inspiration was taken from the ornamental motifs found in books and observable in situ on buildings, gates, monuments and in museums.
-Platinum replaced silver atop gold rings as the metal for diamond settings and eventually, thanks to the 1903 the invention of the oxyacetylene torch, jewelry made of platinum without the gold underpinnings became possible.
+Platinum replaced silver atop gold rings as the metal for diamond settings and eventually, thanks to the 1903 invention of the oxyacetylene torch, jewelry made of platinum without the gold underpinnings became possible.

-Rings rendered in platinum took on a diamond dotted lacey appearance.
-Millegrained and knife like edges were possible giving jewelry both textured and smooth mirrored accent possibilities.
+Rings rendered in platinum took on a diamond-dotted lacey appearance.
+Millegrained and knife-like edges were possible, giving jewelry both textured and smooth mirrored accent possibilities.
 Pierced openwork fantastic designs rolled, scrolled and undulated in platinum and diamonds.
 The outbreak of World War I effectively ended the Edwardian Era, but designs changed little until after the war as jewelers and jewelry metals were put to work in the war effort.
 The Edwardian jewelry style persists in popularity and design influence more than one hundred years into the future.

 In the book "Rings for the Finger" published in 1917, George Frederick Kunz wrote: